hashicorp/terraform-website/content/source/docs/enterprise/migrate.html.md

 ## Access

-You can now access your PTFE installation using the previously configured hostname.
+You can now access your Terraform Enterprise installation using the previously configured hostname.

 ## Cleanup